How To Make Anonymous Credit or Debit Card Payments

 - Click on the signup page

 - Enter basic KYC details (mandatory as per anti-money laundering laws)

 - Link your bank account or debit card

 - Request and get your first virtual card

 You can create up to 12 new cards every month as part of the base tier, which is free for domestic transactions.
-Sign up for the Pro or Teams plan to access more virtual cards for personal and business use and unlock cashback benefits.
+Sign up for the Pro or Premium plan to access more virtual cards for personal and business use and unlock cashback benefits.